BarcinoLechiguino/NULL_Engine/README.md

   ---

 * **Project Panel:** Placed at the bottom of the window.
 It shows all the assets inside the "Assets/" folder.
-This feature will be developed further when the Resource Manager is implemented.
+It allows to load into scene any file displayed in the panel just by dragging and dropping it onto the Scene Panel.

 * ---